lfalvarez/portfolio/_posts/2016-06-13-votainteligente.markdown

 Going technical
 -------
-VotaInteligente is writen in Python.

 The code of VotaInteligente started sometime around 4 years ago, it was only intended to provide information about the candidates, but as the years went by VotaInteligente and I started to evolve.
 I was influenced by the concepts of [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) and based on that I refactored quite a bit of the code.

 If you are more interested you can check all the code and the history at the [GitHub repo](https://github.com/ciudadanointeligente/votainteligente-portal-electoral/).